Are you looking to start raising some chickens? You might be surprised! There are many things to learn about these birds.

 Research and Reviews

-Make sure you do your research on the hatchery you’re playing to buy from before buying some straight runs.
+Make sure you do your research on the hatchery you’re planning to buy from before purchasing straight runs.
 There are many honest hatcheries, but there are also many dishonest ones.

 Generally, there is a fair chance of getting as many males as females with straight runs.
 However, the belief is that some hatcheries intentionally give more males than females.